ClementTsang/bottom/README.md

 - `Esc` or `Ctrl-f` to close.

+- `Left` and `Right` arrow keys to move the cursor within the search bar.

 Note that `q` is disabled while in the search widget.

 ### Mouse actions

-- Scrolling with the mouse will scroll through the currently selected list.
+- Scrolling with the mouse will scroll through the currently selected list if the widget is a scrollable table.

 ## Thanks, kudos, and all the like

-- This project is very much inspired by both [gotop](https://github.com/cjbassi/gotop) and [gtop](https://github.com/aksakalli/gtop) .
+- This project is very much inspired by both [gotop](https://github.com/cjbassi/gotop) and [gtop](https://github.com/aksakalli/gtop).

 - This application was written with the following libraries:
   - [chrono](https://github.com/chronotope/chrono)